athalexiou/DIANA-RSeq/README.md

 ### Quality Control Module
 The Quality Control module provides a number of quality control information about each sample.
 Namely it provides alignment file (.bam) statistics, read duplication check and marking, read distribution, read inner distance, junction saturation and annotation.

 _Please note that this module requires an aligned-to-genome .bam file in order to produce the statistics.
-Therefore please set the "afterqc" option to false when using Salmon in mapping-mode (see Quantification module description)._
+Therefore please set the "afterqc" option to false when using Salmon in mapping-mode (see Quantification module description) as it does not produce such an output._

 **Software Used:**
 Picard (2.25.1), RSeQC (3.0.1)